djlw78/Cosmos-1/README.md

 # Cosmos
 C# socket server and client.
 This application runs by using SocketAsyncEventArgs.
+I made this for game server and client built in Unity.

 ## Server example
 ```csharp